 User accounts.
 When you create a personal user account upon registration or by making a purchase from us, we ask for certain personal data.
 We will allocate you a unique customer ID for identifying your account and associated information.
 Your login information can, in certain cases, be used to log into user accounts provided by other companies within Bonnier News.
-If you have already provided your information for a user account with one Bonnier News company, you do not need to personally create a new account; instead, we will obtain relevant account details from our joint customer register.
 When you log into your user account, we create a registration of the login, including date and time, information about the product you logged into, IP address and any error messages.
 Legal basis: Legitimate Interest.

 Direct marketing and telemarketing.
 We use different channels for marketing, e.g. postal, telephone, email, SMS and our websites and other digital channels.
 The marketing may, depending on channel, include our own products and services as well as other companies’ products and services.
 Our marketing may be based on how you have used our services, such as reading and purchase history, as well as demographic data such as age, gender, residential area and geographic location.
 We may for example choose to direct certain marketing to a certain target audience, such as “women in Stockholm aged “30-35”.
 You always have the right to object to our direct marketing, i.e. marketing from us via post, email, SMS and telephone marketing, read more under the chapter “HOW TO ACCESS AND CONTROL YOUR DATA”.
 Legal basis: Legitimate Interest or Consent.
 When we use the legal basis Consent we will ask for your consent when we collect the personal data in question.

 Recordings of phone calls.
-If we contact you by telephone to market our products or services to the company you represent, parts of the conversation may be recorded to use as evidence that an agreement has been reached.
+If you contact us by telephone, e.g. for customer support, the conversation may be recorded for our mutual security, to continuously evaluate our customer service encounter and, if necessary, to use as evidence that an agreement has been reached, e.g. in connection to telemarketing.
 Legal basis: Legitimate Interest.

 Distribution blocked list.
 Note that if you request that we do not contact you by email, post or telephone, we will retain a copy of the relevant contact information in our distribution blocked list to ensure that you do not receive undesired direct marketing in the future.